khayal-ai/Movie-Recommender-System/README.md

-# 🎬 Movie Recommendation System using Machine Learning m 🍿🎬
+# 🎬 Movie Recommendation System using Machine Learning 🍿🎬

 ## Overview
 This project implements a **content-based movie recommendation system** using **Machine Learning (K-Nearest Neighbors)**.